Combe Sydenham

 Combe Sydenham is an historic manor in Somerset, England.
 The 15th-century manor house, called Combe Sydenham House is in the parish of Stogumber, Somerset and is situated just within the boundary of Exmoor National Park.
 It is a Grade I listed building.

-Description of house
+Restoration and additions

 The porch was added in 1580 to the south front of the building.
 The west front was re-fenestrated, and at least two stair turrets were added in about 1600.
 The south front has been re-fenestrated and buildings to the north and east were demolished.

-Description of estate
+Estate

 The house is set in a 500 acre estate which contains a deer park and a variety of walks.

-Descent
+History

 de Moyon/Mohun

 Combe Sydenham is mentioned in the Domesday Book of 1086 as one of the many manors held by William de Moyon, 1st feudal baron of Dunster, seated at nearby Dunster Castle, Somerset.